This blog post is all about the best time to visit Laos.

 If you don’t mind a bit of rain (and possibly being caught in a downpour mid-hike), May or October are decent shoulder months to visit with a good balance of fewer crowds and manageable weather.

-July–September, however, can be very wet, especially in rural areas.
+July–September, however, can be very wet, especially in rural areas, so wouldn’t be the best time to visit Laos.

 If you can time your visit to Laos around a local celebration, you’ll be treated to parades, lanterns, fireworks, and food stalls.